royalsanga24/royalsanga24/README.md

 I am a software engineer and a strong believer of 'mess around and find out' principle.
 I have had the privilidge to work with some amazing people and teams over the years and contribute to some really amazing projects.
 Check out some of the places I have worked at and some of my work below.

+If you want to know more about me in a bit more interactve way 👉🏻 [click here](https://www.royalsanga.com)

 Currently based in **Chandigarh, India**. 🌍

 ## 🚀 Featured Projects